mayank0271/Twitter_URL_Dashboard/README.md

 # Twitter_URL_Dashboard

-This application is to facilitate the user who miss there important URLs from their twitter Home Timeline due to their busy schedules,
+This application is to facilitate the user who misses their important URLs from their twitter Home Timeline due to their busy schedules,
 So, this app provides a dashboard to get all the
 URLs shared by their friends and followings at one place.